-How to keep same company name and avoid paying late filing penalty?
-Basically, you dissolve the company already incurred the late filing penalty then setup new one with the same company name.
-Thus, you do not have to pay late filing penalty.
+How to keep the same company name and avoid paying late filing penalty?
+Basically, you dissolve the company already incurred the late filing penalty then set up a new one with the same company name.
+Thus, you do not have to pay the late filing penalty.
 Is this legal? yes.

-Conventionally, the Companies Act does not stop company director to dissolve a limited company and setup a new one with the same company name to avoid paying late filing penalty.
+Conventionally, the Companies Act does not stop the company director to dissolve a limited company and set up a new one with the same company name to avoid paying the late filing penalty.